Chorionic villus sampling

-Chorionic Villus sampling is a test which involves obtaining a small sample of tissue, the chorionic villi from the developing placenta.
+Chorionic villus sampling is a test which involves obtaining a small sample of tissue, the chorionic villi from the developing placenta.

 The placenta usually has the same makeup as the baby.
 It can be tested for chromosomal or DNA abnormalities, like Down syndrome.

 Most testing by CVS is offered to patients who are at particular risk of chromosomal abnormality such as Down syndrome.
-This could include:

-The skin of the lower abdominal wall is cleansed with an antiseptic alcohol based solution.
-The skin and underlying tissues are injected with local anaesthetic.
 The discomfort felt during the injection of the local anaesthetic is similar to that felt when blood is drawn from the forearm.

 With ultrasound control a fine needle is then guided into the placenta and a biopsy of placenta tissue is taken (chorionic villi).
-Sometimes a dragging sensation is felt in the pelvis or in the legs during the procedure.
-This is a normal feature of the test.
-Also sometimes more than one biopsy is required.

 A moderately full bladder is preferable.